Marlovix/CosmeticosNola/README.md

 </p>

 ## Description
 A React App to fetch diferents products in an infinite scroll and with the ability to add products to the cart.
+Docker is used to provider backend services.

 ## Usage